Women Entrepreneurship: to equal access to high quality production

 “Thanks to the Centre my female entrepreneurial skills became more multifaceted,”

-To date, about 7,000 women applicants to the Entrepreneurship Support Centers have received services, including specialized training, training on entrepreneurship, cooperation, crowd investing, mentoring, business valuation, participation in women’s communities, as well as advice on selecting equipment.
+In 2022, 8,705 women applicants to the Entrepreneurship Support Centers have received services, including specialized training, training on entrepreneurship, cooperation, crowd investing, mentoring, business valuation, participation in women’s communities, as well as advice on selecting equipment.

 Her personal story led Nazgul to open her own business: five years ago, doctors diagnosed her son, Alikhan, with “infantile cerebral palsy”.
 During rehabilitation, Nazgul experienced first-hand the difficulties that parents of children with disabilities have to confront every day.